Xilinx/Vitis-Tutorials/AI_Engine_Development/AI_Engine_Development.rst

    * - :doc:`Implementing an IIR Filter on the AI Engine <./Feature_Tutorials/14-implementing-iir-filter/README>`
      - This multi-part tutorial describes how to implement an `infinite impulse response (IIR) filter <https://en.wikipedia.org/wiki/Infinite_impulse_response>`_ on the AI Engine.

+   * - :doc:`A to Z Bare-metal Flow <./Feature_Tutorials/01-aie_a_to_z/README>`
+     - This tutorial introduces a complete end to end flow for a bare-metal host application using AI Engines and PL kernels.

    * - :doc:`Post-Link Recompile of an AI Engine Application <./Feature_Tutorials/15-post-link-recompile/README>`
      - This tutorial shows you how to modify an AI Engine application after the platform has been frozen.
 It avoids a complete Vivado tool run, which can take a long time if timing closure requires specific attention.

    * - :doc:`Python and C++ External Traffic Generators for AI Engine Simulation and Emulation Flows <./Feature_Tutorials/16-external-traffic-generator-aie/README>`
      - This tutorial develops a case in which the dataflow goes back and forth multiple times between the programmable logic (PL) and the AI Engine array.